kevbradwick/drift/README.md

 ### Installation

-This library is currently in development so you can install master with;
+Drift is available on [Packagist](https://packagist.org/packages/kevbradwick/drift), so you can use composer;

-    composer require kevbradwick/drift:dev-master
+    composer require kevbradwick/drift

 ### Usage